Skip to main content

 #

-What: Yellow split pea puree (not fava beans, confusingly).
-Creamy, topped with olive oil and onions.
+What: Yellow split pea puree (confusingly, not actually fava beans).
+Creamy, smooth, topped with olive oil and raw onions.
+Sounds simple, tastes incredible.
+One of my surprise favorites.

 Taramosalata (tah-rah-moh-sah-LAH-tah)